jubinson/debian-rootfs/README.md

 A ssh server is also running (except for s390x), root can connect to it with an emtpy password.

 Once running on your target, the rootfs can be upgraded with apt-get commands.

+As examples, already built rootfs can be downloaded by clicking on the architecture name in the above list.